Lakeland Linder International Airport: Statistics

+Top domestic destinations

 Federal government, corporate and business aviation

 The airport hosts 84 businesses and organizations that employ over 3,494 people.
 Through the combination of aircraft operations and local businesses, the airport has an economic impact of over $1.5 billion (in 2021).
 For the last three years, there was an average of $77 million in capital projects per year, accounting for 596 jobs.

 The National Oceanic and Atmospheric Administration′s (NOAA) Aircraft Operations Center (AOC) relocated to Lakeland from MacDill Air Force Base in June 2017.
 NOAA AOC is the headquarters for all nine research aircraft operated by NOAA, including their world-famous NOAA Hurricane Hunters (WP-3D Orion aircraft).

 In addition, a defense contractor, Draken International, is headquartered at the airport.
-Draken provides training support to the US Military with their fleet of privately owned tactical aircraft, which includes Douglas A-4 Skyhawk, Mikoyan-Gurevich MiG-21, Aermacchi MB-339, Aero L-39 Albatros, and Dassault Mirage F1, the Atlas Cheetah, and the Aero L-159 Alca aircraft.
+Draken provides training support to the US Military with their fleet of privately owned tactical aircraft, which includes Douglas A-4 Skyhawk, General Dynamics F-16, Mikoyan-Gurevich MiG-21, Aermacchi MB-339, Aero L-39 Albatros, and Dassault Mirage F1, the Atlas Cheetah, and the Aero L-159 Alca aircraft.

 One of the airport's fixed base operators, Sheltair Aviation, services private and general aviation aircraft.
 The company also recently entered a partnership with Sun 'n Fun with a percentage of their fuel sales supporting aviation education.

 The airport will soon receive its newest and second fixed base operator, Aero Center Lakeland.
 The facility will include new hangars for maintenance and storage (a 10,000 sq ft and 15,000 sq ft hangar), a 50,000-gallon fuel farm (5,000 sq ft), and a general aviation terminal (11,000 sq ft) along with a 120,000 sq ft ramp.

 The airport's newest tenant, Amazon Air, completed construction of their southeast regional air cargo hub in July 2020.
 Initially, Amazon Air leased 47 acres of a 110-acre parcel and will soon be expanding onto the adjacent parcel.
 Aircraft currently serving Amazon Air include the Boeing 737 Next Generation and the Boeing 767.